JuiceFS vs. GlusterFS

 JuiceFS' architecture

 JuiceFS adopts an architecture that separates its data and metadata storage.
 File data is split and stored in object storage systems like Amazon S3, while metadata is stored in a user-selected database like Redis or MySQL.
 By sharing the same database and object storage, JuiceFS achieves a strongly consistent distributed file system with features like full POSIX compatibility and high performance.
-For details about JuiceFS architecture, see its document.
+For a more detailed introduction, see the documentation.

 Metadata management comparison